arthur469/pywatermark/README.md

 # Image Watermarking Tool

-A Python tool for adding customizable text watermarks to images, supporting batch processing with optimal positioning, sizing, and styling.
+A Python tool for adding customizable text watermarks to images with optimal positioning, sizing, and styling.
 This tool preserves the original images by saving watermarked versions in a separate directory and includes robust error handling and logging.

 ## Features